Taking Back Joy – Lessons after a Panic Attack

 Children know pure joy.
 You can tell in the way they laugh without covering their mouths, the way it bubbles out of them.
-Most don’t know betrayal, grief, and haven’t become jaded by the world.
+Most don’t know betrayal, grief and haven’t become jaded by the world.
 And even those that have seen the worst that humanity can do have a certain spark in their eye, and they make an effort to dig deep to tend to the joy that’s left.

 I thought I was having a stroke.

-All of the signs were there, signs that I had put to memory since my Gram had suffered at my age with her first stroke.
+All of the signs were there, signs that I had put to memory since my Grandmother had suffered at my age with her first stroke.
 I told my husband I needed to go to the hospital.
 In my panic, I started to hyperventilate.
 In a few minutes, which to me honestly felt like hours, he had rushed me to the hospital nearby.

 I won't calm down… yet.

-2 pills.
-I tried to object and ask for a doctor instead of the nurses who kept ignoring me.
+I tried to object and ask for a doctor instead of the nurses, who kept ignoring me.
 But the older doctor who came in briefly just looked into my eyes, checked my hands, and chalked it up to anxiety.
 I tried to explain to him about my Lyme, at which he questioned the validity. ( A very frustrating issue that many Lyme Disease Survivors have to deal with.)
 He didn’t bother to look into my ears until I demanded that someone listen.
 I’d been suffering from ear issues for a couple of weeks after a bad cold.

-Lying there in the bed, dozing in and out of consciousness I saw how easy I was dismissed.
-The truth was that I had an ear infection that had caused vertigo and that also triggered a panic attack.
+Lying there in the bed, dozing in and out of consciousness, I saw how easy I was dismissed.
+The truth was that I had an ear infection that had caused vertigo, and that also triggered a panic attack.
 But I’ve never had anything like this before, and it was terrifying.
 I have had some of what I now consider “small” panic attacks, the heavy heart racing and feeling of panic.
 But this was different.
 Instead of treating me with kindness and knowledge, I was left in a back room and ignored.

 I am not ordinary

 Lying there, I realized that I wasn’t special.
-I was just a “hysterical woman” and pills were shoved down my throat.
+I was just a “hysterical woman,” and pills were shoved down my throat.

 The next morning I woke up feeling drained and melancholy.
 The meds had forced me to sleep, forced my body to calm down, and left me with the reality that things needed to change.

 Anxiety and panic attacks are real.
 They aren’t the work of overdramatic people seeking attention.
 They don’t have to be attached to anything solid or “Wrong” at all.
-Sometimes they just happen.
-Maybe there is a trigger, in my case, it was an ear infection.
+Sometimes they happen.
+Maybe there is a trigger; in my case, it was an ear infection.
 Other times it doesn’t require anything at all.